scionassociation/scion-cppki_I-D/draft-dekater-scion-pki.md

 - AS numbers of the Authoritative ASes, see [](#auth);
 - The list of control plane root certificates.

-Each representative of a Voting AS MUST also create the following before the ceremony:
+Each representative of a Voting AS must also create the following before the ceremony:

 - A sensitive voting private key and a self-signed certificate containing the corresponding public key.
 - A regular voting private key and a self-signed certificate containing the corresponding public key.

-In addition, each Certificate Authority MUST create a control plane root private key and a self-signed certificate containing the corresponding public key.
-A representative of the Certificate Authority need not be present at the ceremony as they do not need to sign the TRC, but they MUST provide their root certificate to be shared at the ceremony.
-The validity period of the certificates generated in advance MUST cover the full TRC validity period.
+In addition, each Certificate Authority must create a control plane root private key and a self-signed certificate containing the corresponding public key.
+A representative of the Certificate Authority need not be present at the ceremony as they do not need to sign the TRC, but they must provide their root certificate to be shared at the ceremony.
+The validity period of the certificates generated in advance must cover the full TRC validity period.

-The location should provide electricity and power sockets for each participant, and should provide a monitor or projector that allows the Ceremony Administrator to display proceedings.

-The Ceremony Administrator and Voting ASes MUST each bring to the Signing Ceremony a secure machine capable of signing and verifying TRCs and computing the SHA-512 digest of the files.
+The Ceremony Administrator and Voting ASes must each bring to the Signing Ceremony a secure machine capable of signing and verifying TRCs and computing a hash of the files (e.g., SHA-512 or any equivalent or better algorithm).
 For Voting ASes, the machine requires access to their own sensitive and regular voting private keys.

-The Ceremony Administrator MUST provide or be provided with a device to exchange data between the ceremony participants.

-The Signing Ceremony SHOULD include a procedure to verify that all devices are secure.
+The Ceremony Administrator must provide or be provided with a device to exchange data between the ceremony participants, and the Signing Ceremony must include a procedure to verify that all devices are secure.

 ## Ceremony Phases {#ceremonyprocess}